For executives accountable for strategy that stalls

 The gap isn't capability.
 It's conditions.

-The hardest moment to question a strategy is right after it gets approved.
-The energy is high, the budget is committed, the team is mobilized.
+The energy is high.
+The budget is committed.
+The team is mobilized.
 Nobody wants to hear that the conditions for delivery haven't been designed yet.

 That's exactly when it matters most to ask.

-Delivery Design is a diagnostic and design practice that comes in at the moment of maximum enthusiasm and asks the uncomfortable questions before momentum makes them expensive to answer.
+Delivery Design comes in at the moment of maximum enthusiasm and asks the uncomfortable questions before momentum makes them expensive to answer.
+It's willing to recommend slowing down when the conditions aren't ready.

 What it addresses